Hotstar is the leading streaming media & video-on-demand service in India with a user base of approx. 200 million users.

 3.2 Writing the Simulation Script

-A few tools that were used to write simulation are Gatling, Flood.io;
+A few tools that were used to write the simulation are Gatling and Flood.io.

 Gatling is an open-source load, performance testing tool for web applications built on Scala, Akka & Netty.

-It was preferred over JMeter, which is a pretty popular testing tool, due to its capability of simulating more concurrent users at one point in time.
+It was preferred over JMeter, which is a pretty popular testing tool, due to its capability of simulating more concurrent users at a point in time.

 Gatling sessions were used to maintain the user state.
 Simulation scripts were designed for several workflows throughout the system, for instance, user login flow, streaming flow etc.

-The simulation ran on an AWS distributed cluster & simulated 20 million users out of which 4 million were concurrent.
+The simulation ran on an AWS distributed cluster and simulated 20 million users out of which 4 million were concurrent.

-Flood.io is a load testing platform that runs distributed performance tests with open source tools like JMeter, Gatling, Selenium etc.
+Besides Gatling, Flood.io was also used for load testing.
+It is a load-testing platform that runs distributed performance tests with open-source tools like JMeter, Gatling, Selenium and so on.

 4. Strategies to Scale

-Traffic based scaling simply meant add new infrastructure to the pool as the number of requests being processed by the system increases.
+Traffic-based scaling simply meant adding new infrastructure to the pool as the number of requests being processed by the system increased.

-The team has a concurrency buffer of 2 million concurrent users in place as adding new infrastructure to the pool takes around 90 seconds & the container and the application start takes around 75 seconds.
+The team has a concurrency buffer of 2 million concurrent users in place and adding new infrastructure to the pool takes around 90 seconds and the container and the application start takes around 75 seconds.
+So, the bootup time is taken into account as well.

-To beat this delay, the team has a pre-provisioned buffer.
-This buffer approach is preferred in contrast to auto-scaling.
-It helps the team handle unexpected traffic spikes without adding unnecessary latency to the response.
+The infrastructure buffer approach is preferred by the team in contrast to auto-scaling since it helps them handle unexpected traffic spikes without adding unnecessary latency to the response.

-They have developed an internal app called the Infradashboard which helps them take these scaling decisions smoothly & quite ahead of time.
+To manage all this, they have developed an internal app called the Infradashboard which helps them take these scaling decisions smoothly and quite ahead of time.

 4.2 Intelligent Client

-Protocols are in place which come into effect when the backend is overwhelmed with requests & the application client experiences increased latency in response.
+Caching and intelligent protocols are in place which come into effect when the backend is overwhelmed with requests and the application client experiences increased latency in response.

 4.3 Dealing with Nefarious Traffic